solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 1. Go to the relevant account.
 2. Settings > "Manage Assets".
 3. Select "Add Custom Asset" on the top right corner of the window.
 4. Put in the code, issuer (issuing account public key) and limit (maximum balance to hold).
-Click "Trust Asset" to confirm.
+Select "Trust Asset" to confirm.

 ![null](/images/screen-shot-2019-02-26-at-09.37.19.png)